Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 The attrition rate among property agents in Singapore is relatively elevated, with approximately 20% of agents departing from the profession each year.
 This phenomenon can largely be attributed to the industry’s cutthroat competitiveness and the protracted working hours that property agents often contend with.

-In spite of the hurdles, being a property agent can be an enriching profession.
+Despite the hurdles, being a property agent can be an enriching profession.
 Successful agents can garner a substantial income and derive satisfaction from facilitating property transactions for their clients, aiding them in buying and selling real estate assets.

 Part I – The Pros and Cons of Being a Property Agent